Breaking the MoE LLM Trilemma: Dynamic Expert Clustering with Structured Compression: Experiments

 To dissect the contribution of each component, we performed ablation studies on GLUE.
 The results in Table \ref{tab:ablation} confirm that each component is crucial.

-The results show that online clustering is critical for load balance and performance.
-Low-Rank compression is the cornerstone of efficiency (28\% throughput drop without it).
-Hierarchical routing is essential for speed (23\% throughput gain).
+Online clustering is critical for load balance and performance.
+Low-Rank compression is the cornerstone of efficiency (a 32\% throughput drop without it).
+Hierarchical routing is essential for speed (a 12\% throughput gain).

+We also compare our full method against a static clustering baseline and D²-MoE in Table~\ref{tab:dynamic_vs_static}.
+Dynamic clustering not only improves the GLUE score by 1.5 points over static grouping but also significantly enhances load balance and throughput.
+The stability of our method is further confirmed in Table~\ref{tab:glue_stability}, which shows minimal variance across multiple runs.
+Finally, Table~\ref{tab:overhead} quantifies the computational overhead of our framework's components, confirming that the total added cost is modest.

+\paragraph{Pretraining Performance.} Table~\ref{tab:pretraining} shows the results of pretraining on the C4 and The Pile datasets.
+Our method demonstrates strong performance on standard benchmarks like MMLU and HumanEval.
+With significantly fewer parameters, our model achieves results comparable to or better than much larger baselines, highlighting the parameter efficiency of our structured compression.
+For instance, our 1.2B parameter model, pretrained on 3.0B tokens, outperforms the 4.2B parameter StableMoE on both MMLU and HumanEval.

+\paragraph{Long-Context Task Evaluation.} We evaluated the models on long-context tasks, HotpotQA and WikiHop, with input lengths of 8k and 16k tokens, respectively.
+As shown in Table~\ref{tab:long_context}, our method delivers substantial improvements in throughput and latency.
+On HotpotQA (8k), our model is 87